mabdullahsoyturk/HPC-Paper-Notes/Energy-Efficient-Architecture-for-Graph-Analytics-Accelerators/README.md

 Small percent of vertices cover most of the edges.

 ### Limitations of General Purpose CPUs
+For graph applications:
 * Memory latency is the main performance bottleneck.
 * Low memory level parallelism (MLP) leads to under-utilization of the DRAM bandwidth.
 * Overall performance scales linearly with memory bandwidth consumption because of overlapped access latencies.

+Limitation of CPUs:
+* For a single OOO core, maximum number of outstanding memory requests is bounded by the number of MSHRs which is 10 for IvyBridge core but for a DRAM with 90ns latency, 64GB/s bandwidth and 64B access granularity, we need at least 90 outstanding memory requests to fully utilize the DRAM bandwidth.
+Graph processing workloads sustain far less than 10 outstanding W